8 Garage Paint Ideas For the Floor, Door and Interior Walls

 A garage door is one of the largest portions of your home’s exterior and you can make it work for you in several ways.
 If your garage door faces the street, you’ll likely want to feature it.

 The best way to pick a garage door color is to take a look at the color wheel and pick complementary colors that are next to each other.
-If you need ideas on what to paint your garage door, we’ve got you covered with our garage door painting guide.
 It’ll take you through several different house colors to find the right color for your garage door.

 5 / 8